arthurlm/simple-oidc-contour-authserver/README.md

 ## Contribute guidelines

 Feel free to create PR.
-Any help, improvment ideas are welcome !
+Any help, improvment ideas are welcome :smile: !

 To run:

     source .envrc
-    cargo r
+    cargo r bearer

 To test: